openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public class CardinalitySelector<A> where A <: ActionSelector {}
 ```

-Functionality: This class provides APIs to define the execution count of the most recent behavior of a stub signature.
+Functionality: This class provides APIs to define the execution count of the most recent behavior of stub signatures.
 For example: `@On(foo.bar()).returns("Predefined value").atLeastOnce()`.
-For convenience, the most recent behavior of a stub signature will be referred to as "stub behavior" in subsequent text.
-The verification capabilities provided by this interface's APIs are as follows:
+For convenience, the most recent behavior of a stub signature is referred to as "stub behavior" in the following text.
+The verification capabilities provided by the APIs in this interface are as follows:

-- If the invocation count of the stub signature exceeds the specified number, an [ExpectationFailedException](./unittest_mock_package_exceptions.md#class-expectationfailedexception) will be thrown immediately.
+- If the call count of the stub signature exceeds the specified number, an [ExpectationFailedException](./unittest_mock_package_exceptions.md#class-expectationfailedexception) will be thrown immediately.
-- If the invocation count of the stub signature is insufficient, the framework will throw an [ExceptionFailedException](./unittest_mock_package_exceptions.md#class-expectationfailedexception) after the test case execution completes.
+- If the call count of the stub signature is insufficient, the framework will throw an [ExceptionFailedException](./unittest_mock_package_exceptions.md#class-expectationfailedexception) after the test case execution is completed.

 ### func anyTimes()